 Qualification(s): LLB, BEc

 Ben Slade is Maurice Blackburn’s Managing Principal in NSW, based in Sydney.
-As head of the NSW class actions department, he has recovered many millions of dollars for consumers, shareholders and victims of mass wrongs.
+He oversees our national financial advice disputes department and is the head of our NSW class actions department.
+In these roles he has recovered many millions of dollars for consumers, shareholders and victims of mass wrongs.
 He has 30 years experience as a lawyer, almost half of which has been working at Maurice Blackburn where his expertise is in large consumer, commercial and product liability class actions.